pagkly/Zed/Investopedia3/What Is Tax Avoidance.md

 Many business owners, freelancers, and investors find it necessary to save every receipt that may be useful for the purpose of legal tax avoidance.

-Every individual who contributes to an [employer-sponsored retirement plan](https://www.investopedia.com/terms/e/employer_sponsored_plan.asp) or invests in an individual retirement account (IRA) is engaging in tax avoidance.
+Every individual who contributes to an [[employer-sponsored retirement plan]](https://www.investopedia.com/terms/e/employer_sponsored_plan.asp) or invests in an individual retirement account (IRA) is engaging in tax avoidance.

 -   If the account is a so-called "traditional" plan, the investor gets an immediate tax break equalling the amount they contribute each year, up to a limit that is revised annually.
 Income taxes on the money will be owed when it is withdrawn after the saver retires.6 The retiree's taxable income will probably be lower then, as will the taxes owed on that income.
 That's tax avoidance.
 -   If it is a Roth plan, the investor saves after-tax money and the tax break will come after retirement, in the form of tax-free savings.6 In this case, the entire balance of the account is tax-free.
 Roths allow the saver to permanently avoid income taxes on the money their contributions earn over the year.

 ### How Congress Encourages Tax Avoidance

-Tax avoidance is built into the [Internal Revenue Code](https://www.investopedia.com/terms/i/internal-revenue-code.asp).
+Tax avoidance is built into the [[Internal Revenue Code]](https://www.investopedia.com/terms/i/internal-revenue-code.asp).
 Lawmakers use the Tax Code to manipulate citizen behavior by offering tax credits, deductions, or exemptions.
 By doing so, they are indirectly subsidizing various essential services such as health insurance, retirement saving, and higher education.
 Or, they may use the Tax Code to advance national goals, such as greater energy efficiency.

 Some of these tax policies disproportionately advantage citizens with higher incomes.
-Federal estate taxes have been abolished for everyone who inherits less than $11.58 million.
-[Capital gains](https://www.investopedia.com/terms/c/capitalgain.asp) are taxed at a lower rate than most earned income.
+Federal estate taxes have been abolished for everyone who inherits less than $11.58 million. [[Capital gains]](https://www.investopedia.com/terms/c/capitalgain.asp) are taxed at a lower rate than most earned income.
 Mortgage interest is deductible on both a first home and a second (but not a third) home.

 ### Tax Avoidance Complicates the Tax Code